 I think it's dignified.

-I think it's something that uh that we should be privileged to be able to do today.
+I think it's something that we should be privileged to be able to do today.

-But what about the what about the five hundred people, other five hundred people that died this week, uh in any number of uh ways across our country that you don't know a thing about, and they died in horrific ways too, I'm sure.
+Yeah, but what about the 500 people, other 500 people that died this week in any number of ways across our country that you don't know a thing about, and they died in horrific ways too, I'm sure.

-You know, when when a woman goes missing, you know, uh, and I can't even think of one of them now because I so work so hard on my program not to cover the stories that are being covered nonstop ad nauseum.
+You know, when a woman goes missing, you know, and I can't even think of one of them now because I work so hard on my program not to cover the stories that are being covered nonstop ad nauseum.

-I mean, uh you got to look at the news media as far as to why they are or are not reporting on you know this person versus that person.
+I mean, you've got to look at the news media as far as to why they are or are not reporting on, you know, this person versus that person.

-Uh they they base they there are many who feel I I'm not saying this is what it is, but feel that it's based on race, it's based on uh attractiveness.
+There are many who feel, I'm not saying this is what it is, but feel that it's based on race, it's based on attractiveness.

 Entertainment.